#1060: June 25-28, 2025

 It's disgusting on its own. | ||

-And then the fact that all of this is a lead-in to a plug is like, what? | ||
+And then the fact that all this is a lead into a plug. | ||

 I felt it. | ||

-I felt it coming because listen, we've been doing this long enough that even like I have a logical part of my brain that's like, eh, this might not be it, but my visceral attack forces me to move. | ||
+Because, listen, we've been doing this long enough that even like I have a like a logical part of my brain that's like, eh, this might not be it. | ||

-It's like, no, get out of the way. | ||
+It's like, no, get out of the way., this man is coming. | ||

-But at the same time, there's like, there's no way you can end the, I'm pretty sure I prayed for that man's death and then he died speech with, and that's why you gotta buy methylene blue. | ||
+But at the same time, there's like, there's no way you can end the I'm pretty sure I prayed for that man's death and then he died speech with, and that's why you gotta buy methylene blue. | ||

-Yeah, you gotta buy my CMOS so I can afford to call down the angel of death on people. | ||
+Yeah, you gotta buy my CMOS so I can afford to call down the Angel of Death on people. | ||

 unidentified